 People negotiate all of the time.
 Often times people are not aware that they are in a negotiation — like “fish don’t know they swim in water”.
 For example, if you and your partner decide you want to eat out, usually you will have a “discussion” about which restaurant — American, Greek, Italian, or French — BBQ or Pizza.
 This is a negotiation!
-Most of what you and your partner do together is based upon an “agreement” — sometime based upon a “discussion” sometime it is just “understood”.
+Most of what you and your partner do together is based upon an “agreement” — sometimes based upon a “discussion” sometimes it is just “understood”.
 Usually the stakes are low and the emotions are neutral or positive.

 “Negotiation” is about working with other people so that each person in the group accommodates others so that everyone’s needs are satisfied.
 As the saying goes: “You scratch my back, I will scratch yours.”
 Most people learn how to do this all of the time — without any outside help!
 But, what if the situation becomes “crucial”?